Sand has not been seen in 1 Phish shows.

 It has been performed live 91 time(s).

 Original Artist: Trey Anastasio

-"Sand" being a relative rarity for Phish, it was not played at all in 2004 and only twice in 2009, in each case a second set opener.
-First it was deposited on the banks of the Delaware River in Camden (6/7/09, a monster version that was, at the time, hailed as one of the best jams of Phish 3.0) and then it washed ashore onto the beaches of the Miami NYE run on 12/30/09.
+When Phish returned to the stage in 2009, the “Sand” content in their musical matrix was limited to two performances, in each case a second set opener.
+As the new transgressive sequence began, it was initially deposited on the banks of the Delaware River in Camden on 6/7/09, a monster version that was, at the time, hailed as one of the best jams of early Phish 3.0.
+It subsequently washed ashore onto the beaches of the Miami NYE run on 12/30/09.